 The Graduate Certificate in Surgery (Breast Surgery) will provide breast surgeons with the latest in-depth knowledge of breast oncology and breast surgical and oncoplastic techniques.
 It will compliment post-fellowship training (PFT) offered by BreastSurgANZ.
 The course consists of 4 units of study and is only available for part-time study in 2017.
 The units of study cover the pathophysiology of benign and malignant breast disease and detailed analysis of surgical approaches to oncoplastic breast surgery.
 The course can also be undertaken at Master level with the addition of core and elective units of study.
 Some units of study may be undertaken by non-enrolled students as a short course.

 Our degrees are very relevant to postgraduate students who aspire to an academic or teaching hospital career, in addition to potential employers who look to the acquisition of a postgraduate degree in surgery as a desirable condition of appointment.

-Our graduates will understand the principles of applying the best available research evidence to patient care.
-They will also have a knowledge of epidemiological methods, biostatistics, literature searching and controlled trials for clinical research, as well as an understanding of laboratory based methodology for those with a future interest in this academic surgical pursuit.
-Finally, for the academic surgical educator, a foundation for a career involving advancing academic undergraduate and postgraduate surgical education.
-Our graduates will have acquired specific skills relevant to their surgical speciality.
+Our graduates will have the opportunity to understand the principles of applying the best available research evidence to patient care.
+They will also develop knowledge of epidemiological methods, biostatistics, literature searching and controlled trials for clinical research, as well as an understanding of laboratory based methodology for those with a future interest in this academic surgical pursuit.
+For the academic surgical educator, they will gain a foundation for a career involving advancing academic undergraduate and postgraduate surgical education.